CocoaPods/CocoaPods/commands.md

         Creates a PodSpec, in the current working dir, called `NAME.podspec'.
         Use this for existing libraries.

-      pod spec edit NAME
-        Opens `NAME.podspec', from a local spec-repo, in the editor specified in your shell environment by the `$EDITOR' variable.
-In case `NAME' is omitted, it defaults to the PodSpec in the current working dir.

       pod spec lint NAME
         Validates `NAME.podspec' from a local spec-repo.
 In case `NAME' is omitted, it defaults to the PodSpec in the current working dir.